 She turned back to the glass and lost herself again in the garden.
 The birds danced silently over her flowers.
 She rose to her feet, and started toward the door, then slipped out – returning to her happy place.

 The air had warmed in the time she’d been away.
 She closed her eyes and inhaled the perfumed air – immersing herself in her languid world.
 Ah, home again.
-She considered pulling more weeds, but with the day warming, decided to move on to something a little less strenuous.
-She grabbed her pruning sheers and her bucket from where she’d left them next to the yellow rose bush.
+She considered pulling more weeds, but with the day warming, moved on to something a little less strenuous.
+She grabbed her pruning sheers and her bucket from where she’d left them next to the yellow rosebush.

 “Who needs a trim?” she whispered.